Selvaganeshbsg/ember-starterkit-with-outsourced-templates/README.md

 <p>As i wrote, it is realy easy, but i couldn't find that solution anywhere on the internet,
 so i thought i should fork a little example for beginners and anyone who has the same problem as i had.</p>
+<p>I can not guarantee that it is a good solution, but for me it worked perfectly.</p>
 <p>Have fun with it!</p>